cunnie/writings/i_am_become_forever.md

 "Colonel Taggart can't make it."

 "I see.
-Is there something I may help you with?"
+Is there something with which I might help you?"

 "General Gates would like a word with you."